Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 In what appears to be 19th-century Japan, a vicious zombie break forces mankind behind settlements surrounded by walls while the only means of transportation exists in the form of massive, armored trains.
 I’m not exactly sure how humanity managed to build such impressive constructions while 60% of it becomes snacks to literal hundreds of thousands undead, but at least the show doesn’t dwell on it at all, so I guess that’s fine.

-Said zombies are referred to as “Kabane”; they are agile, brutal, obviously cannibalistic and some of them even display levels of intelligence uncommon in most zombie literature or television.
+Said zombies are referred to as “Kabane;" they are agile, brutal, obviously cannibalistic and some of them even display levels of intelligence uncommon in most zombie literature or television.
 They attack in massive hordes and no living human is spared by them, and killing them is so difficult that it’s better to just try your luck and run away.

-Our main narrative - at least initially - follows Ikoma, a mechanic of the titular train “the Iron Fortress” who during an outbreak in his home settlement is bitten; but instead of panicking and becoming a mindless monster he manages to - rather nonchalantly - choke himself so he could stop the Kabane infection from reaching his mind.
-With that, he becomes what is known as “Kabaneri”; a human-Kabane hybrid.
+Our main narrative - at least initially - follows Ikoma, a mechanic of the titular train “the Iron Fortress” who during an outbreak in his home settlement is bitten; but instead of panicking and becoming a mindless monster, he manages to - rather nonchalantly - choke himself so he could stop the Kabane infection from reaching his mind.
+With that, he becomes what is known as “Kabaneri;" a human-Kabane hybrid.
 Oh, and turns out he’s not the only one, as another passenger on the Iron Fortress called Mumei is a Kabaneri as well.

-Kabaneri starts off promising enough (you'll read that a few times here) with intense atmosphere and dire situation of human settlements surviving against hordes of man-eating monstrosities.
+Kabaneri starts off promising enough (you'll read that a few times here) with an intense atmosphere and the dire situation of human settlements surviving against hordes of man-eating monstrosities.
 Before I’ll continue, yes; the show does have some similarities with fellow Wit-produced series Attack on Titan, and considering the staff involved I won’t be surprised to know that Titan influenced Kabaneri.

-Unfortunately, the entire thing feels like a hollowed, carbon-copy of the usual “humanity is on the brink of extinction and fighting against a superior species” concept; the series tries to play on the usual zombie/survival tropes and has some spectacular scenes… But it never truly reaches the heights of its own ambitions.
+Unfortunately, the entire thing feels like a hollowed, carbon copy of the usual “humanity is on the brink of extinction and fighting against a superior species” concept; the series tries to play on the usual zombie/survival tropes and has some spectacular scenes… But it never truly reaches the heights of its own ambitions.
 Not even close.